The Borrowed Freedom Program

 What We Provide

-Borrowed Freedom is a scholarship program that provides no cost access to the quality equine assisted services delivered at Epona Farm.
-We provide the financial assistance for individuals and families with demonstrated need.
-The scholarships are for 10 sessions of the Willis Ashley Foley Jr. Warriors and War Horses program for Veterans, the HOPE on Horseback program for women and girls, and on a limited, case by case basis, for Adaptive (Therapeutic) Riding, Equine Assisted Learning, Equine Assisted Psychotherapy, and Hippotherapy.
+Borrowed Freedom creates opportunities for program development, and no cost access to the quality equine assisted services delivered at Epona Farm.
+Through grants, and the generous support of individuals, businesses, and corporate giving, we provide the financial assistance for individuals and families with demonstrated need.
+The scholarships are for 10 sessions of the Willis Ashley Foley Jr. Warriors and War Horses program for Veterans, the HOPE on Horseback program for women and girls, Children's Horsemanship, and on a limited, case by case basis, for Adaptive (Therapeutic) Riding, Equine Assisted Learning, Equine Assisted Psychotherapy, and Hippotherapy.

 What We Ask In Return

 The amount charged for 10 sessions of equine assisted activities and therapies is $250-$550 each.
-However, the actual cost to deliver that 10 week session is approximately $1200 when you add in all the costs associated with the care of the horses.
+However, the actual cost to deliver that 10 week session is approximately $1200 or more when you add in all the costs associated with the care of the horses, farm upkeep, training, and more.
 We meet the remaining financial need through our Farm fundraising, donor support, limited grants, and events.
 Neither Borrowed Freedom or Epona Farm Sanctuary receive reimbursement from insurance, nor are we funded by any state or federal government agency.

 Because participants will be receiving a substantial gift of resources, we ask that families and participants who receive their services through the BFEAT Scholarship program give back to BFEAT and Epona Farm Sanctuary though our many fundraising drives, events, volunteerism and service through outreach initiatives.